Josef von Hempel

-Sebastian Josef Ritter und Edler von Hempel (9 February 1800, Vienna - 2 September 1871, Tokod) was an Austrian painter of the Nazarene movement and an author.
+Sebastian Josef Ritter und Edler von Hempel (9 February 1800 – 2 September 1871) was an Austrian painter of the Nazarene movement and an author.

 Life

 Youth and travels to Italy

-He came from a wealthy aristocratic family.
+He was born in Vienna to a wealthy aristocratic family.
 As part of his education, he made frequent visits to the picture gallery at the Schloss Belvedere, where he decided that he would like to be a painter.
 After some resistance from his parents, he became enrolled at the Academy of Fine Arts in 1815.
 At that time, Classicism was the predominant style taught there, but it was beginning to fall into disfavor among the students.